juanzitelli/movies-crud-api/README.md

 A simple web API that allows the user to create, read, update and delete movies from a non-relational database.

+## Documentation

+Click [here](https://documenter.getpostman.com/view/9310909/UUy7aPdm) to see the API's documentation and examples.

 ## Authors

 - [@juanzitelli](https://www.github.com/juanzitelli)